About This Blog

 30th July 2006 the Death of Murray Bookchin

-Today we pay tribute to one of the great revolutionary thinkers of the twentieth century – social critic, anarchist, utopian and eco-pioneer, Murray Bookchin – who died five years ago aged 85.
-He was for twenty-five years the most prominent American proponent … Continue reading
+Today we pay tribute to one of the great thinkers of the twentieth century – social critic, anarchist, utopian and eco-pioneer, Murray Bookchin – who died on this day in 2006 aged 85.
+For twenty-five years, he was the most prominent American … Continue reading

 28th July 1968 the Founding of the American Indian Movement